Suhail270/Suhail270.github.io/README.md

                                                          Lab 1

-This is a simple blog website made using the use of jekyll a static site generator.
+This is a blog website that made using the jekyll static site generator.

 Home Page: